Brooklands: History

-Brooklands motor circuit
+Beginnings

-The Brooklands motor circuit was the brainchild of Hugh Fortescue Locke-King, and was the first purpose-built banked motor race circuit in the world.
+The Brooklands motor circuit was the brainchild of Hugh Fortescue Locke King, and was the first purpose-built banked motor race circuit in the world.
 Following the Motor Car Act 1903, Britain was subject to a blanket 20 mph speed limit on public roads: at a time when nearly 50% of the world's new cars were produced in France, there was concern that Britain's infant auto-industry would be hampered by the inability to undertake sustained high-speed testing.
 King commissioned Colonel Capel Lofft Holden of the Royal Artillery to design the projected circuit and work began in 1906.

 Requirements of speed and spectator visibility led to the Brooklands track being built as a 100 ft wide, 2.767 mi long, banked oval.
 The banking was nearly 30 ft high in places.
 In addition to the oval, a bisecting "Finishing Straight" was built, increasing the track length to 3.369 mi, of which 1.250 mi was banked.
 It could host up to 287,000 spectators in its heyday.

 Owing to the complications of laying tarmacadam on banking, and the expense of laying asphalt, the track was built in uncoated concrete.
 This led in later years to a somewhat bumpy ride, as the surface suffered differential settlement over time.

 Along the centre of the track ran a dotted black line, known as the Fifty Foot Line.
 By driving over the line, a driver could theoretically take the banked corners without having to use the steering wheel.

 The track was opened on 17 June 1907 with a luncheon attended by most of Britain's motor manufacturers.
 At the conclusion of the luncheon, Mr Locke King (on whose estate the track was built) named Lord Montagu of Beaulieu, Messrs.
 Hugh Owen, Julian Walter Orde (secretary of the Automobile Club of Great Britain and Ireland) and Colonel Holden as being the main people that enabled the track to be built.
 This was followed by an informal inauguration of the track by a procession of 43 cars, one driven by Charles Rolls.
 The first competitive event was held on 28–29 June, with three cars competing to break the world record for distance covered in 24 hours, and the first race meeting was held on 6 July, attracting over 10,000 spectators.

 Apparently drawing inspiration from the development at Brooklands, the Indianapolis Motor Speedway was built soon afterwards, and held its inaugural race in August 1909.